Irezumi: Tattoos in modern Japan

 There are even current political repercussions for tattoos in Japan.
 In 2012, the then-mayor of Osaka, Tōru Hashimoto, started a campaign to rid tattoos from public sector employees, claiming that "tattoos on City workers undermined trust in the City" and threatening to fire any government employee with tattoos.
 That year, he authorized a survey of all public sector employees asking whether they had tattoos.
 Multiple city employees filed lawsuits against the City of Osaka after being reprimanded for having tattoos.
 This survey, along with other tattoo-related policies implemented by Hashimoto, was eventually found to have violated the city's privacy protection ordinance by the Osaka District Court.
+Parties and annual meetings are held by associations amongst those with tattoos.

 Modern tattoos in Japan are done mostly in a similar manner to Western tattooing.
 Unlike traditional irezumi, where the design is mostly left up to the artist, customers bring in a design of their choice or can decide on what they would like at the shop.
 Many Japanese artists are well-versed in multiple styles besides traditional Japanese tattoos, giving customers the ability to select from a wide assortment of options.
 Modern tattoos are also done via an electric tattoo machine, in which the ink can be inserted into the machine, or the needle tip can be dipped into ink for application.
-Japanese artists are widely recognised for the quality of their work, despite the relative expense of irezumi tattoos, and are highly sought-after.
+Japanese artists are widely recognised for the quality of their work, despite the relative expense of irezumi tattoos, and are highly sought after.

 Despite the majority of modern tattooing being done by needle and machine, irezumi is also practiced with traditional tools, though tattoo artists trained in this style can be difficult to find; unlike most Western-style tattoo artists in Japan, the majority of traditional irezumi artists are not located in the Tokyo area.
 Also unlike Western tattooing is the high expense of the technique, as well as the higher proportion of time required to complete one piece and the higher level of pain involved.
 A typical traditional body suit, covering the arms, back, thighs and chest, with a space left down the centre of the torso, can take up to five years of weekly visits to complete, and cost in excess of US$30,000.
 The process is also more formal than Western tattooing, with the artist having a greater level of control over the finished design.